Secretary of state: Greece

-In Greece, the title "Secretary of State" (Γραμματεύς της Επικρατείας) was used only intermittently during the early years of the modern Greek state.
+In Greece, the title "secretary of state" (Γραμματεύς της Επικρατείας) was used only intermittently during the early years of the modern Greek state.
 It was first employed for the head of the cabinet under the governorship of Ioannis Kapodistrias, a post held successively by Spyridon Trikoupis (1828–29) and Nikolaos Spiliadis (1829–31).
-It was then abandoned, until used instead of the title of "Minister" (Υπουργός) for the cabinet members in the 1835–37 Cabinet of Josef Ludwig von Armansperg, with Armansperg being designated "Chief Secretary of State" (Αρχιγραμματεύς της Επικρατείας).
+It was then abandoned, until used instead of the title of "Minister" (Υπουργός) for the cabinet members in the 1835–37 Cabinet of Josef Ludwig von Armansperg, with Armansperg being designated "Chief secretary of state" (Αρχιγραμματεύς της Επικρατείας).

 Holy See

-The Secretary of State of His Holiness The Pope, or Cardinal Secretary of State, presides over the Secretariat of State, which is the most important dicastery of the Roman Curia, as it organizes, makes appointments to, and directs the activities of the other dicasteries.
+The secretary of state of His Holiness The Pope, or Cardinal secretary of state, presides over the Secretariat of State, which is the most important dicastery of the Roman Curia, as it organizes, makes appointments to, and directs the activities of the other dicasteries.

 The secretariat is also responsible for the Holy See's foreign relations.
-During a sede vacante, the former Secretary of State (the appointment expires when the pope dies or resigns) assumes some of the functions of the head of state as a part of a temporary commission.
+During a sede vacante, the former secretary of state (the appointment expires when the pope dies or resigns) assumes some of the functions of the head of state as a part of a temporary commission.

 Luxembourg

 Luxembourgian Secretaries of State (secrétaire d'Etat, Staatssekretär(in), Staatssekretär(in)) are members of the cabinet, and are ranked below ministers.
 They are given specific briefs, covering the same briefs as the ministers, and help to assist their respective ministers to perform their functions.
 They often hold more than one brief or assist more than one minister.
-In the first Juncker-Asselborn cabinet, there was one Secretary of State, Octavie Modert, who is responsible for Relations with Parliament; Agriculture, Viticulture, and Rural Development; and Culture, Higher Education, and Research.
+In the first Juncker-Asselborn cabinet, there was one secretary of state, Octavie Modert, who is responsible for Relations with Parliament; Agriculture, Viticulture, and Rural Development; and Culture, Higher Education, and Research.
 There had been two in the previous cabinet, and three between 1984 and 1989.

 Netherlands

-As in France and Belgium, a State Secretary in the Netherlands is a junior minister who is responsible to a Cabinet Minister or the Prime Minister.
+As in France and Belgium, a state secretary (Dutch: staatssecretaris) in the Netherlands is a junior minister who is responsible to a Cabinet Minister or the prime minister.
 Some of them may, in specific circumstances, call themselves Minister when visiting a foreign country.
 Each State Secretary has a certain portfolio, which is different to their Cabinet Minister to split up the responsibilities and relieve the workload.

 The top civil servant in a government department is called Secretary-General (secretaris-generaal).

 Norway

 A statssekretær in Norway plays more or less the same role as the French or Swedish equivalent.

-Secretaries of State are connected to specific ministry, and serve as a de facto vice minister.
-However, the State Secretary cannot attend a Council of State and the only minister is constitutionally responsible for all the statssekretærs decisions in office.
+Secretaries of state are connected to specific ministry, and serve as a de facto vice minister.
+However, the state secretary cannot attend a Council of State and the only minister is constitutionally responsible for all the statssekretærs decisions in office.